hiberabyss/bzlops.vim/readme.md

 - `BzlNew` will create new bazel rule base on current file. dependencies will be added
+  - Will add public visibility when has `!`
 - `BzlDelete` will delete current file and corresponding rule
 - `BzlAddDep` will add dependency base on current line
 - `BzlRmDep` will delete current line and corresponding dependency